 All in all, there were two main lessons I learned from my time at HeronChat:

-#1: In a startup, prioritize user research, assumption validation, and testing above all else.
+#1: In a startup, prioritize user research, assumption validation, and testing above coding new features.

 #2: Don’t just build to please the boss or yourself — get regular feedback on your product and test it on your target users.